OTT Statistics 2025: Users, Revenue, Market Size & More

 People have embraced OTT platforms ever since the COVID-19 pandemic started; fewer people in the United States are paying for traditional TV, dropping from over 80% in 2015 to less than 60% now.

-Streaming took a solid 41.6% share in total TV usage in the United States as of November 2024, whereas cable accounted for 25% of the share.
+Streaming took a solid 44.8% share in total TV usage in the United States as of May 2025, whereas cable accounted for 24.1% of the share.
+Streaming’s share of total television usage outpaced the combined share of broadcast and cable for the first time ever.

 SVOD market share in the United States